 Many attorneys are happy to hear about workplace exposure cases because they are often the sort of cases lawyers go into law to represent.
 While that may sound funny, many lawyers get into law because they want to change the world.
 One of the easiest ways to do that is to work to make a workplace a better place.

 That’s why we wrote this guide to getting the most out of free attorney consultations.
 If you have concerns about workplace exposure and the situation is not an emergency, you should meet with an attorney right away.
-An attorney will be able to help you prepare a list of questions to ask your employer and information you will need to collect.
+An Aurora personal injury attorney will be able to help you prepare a list of questions to ask your employer and information you will need to collect.
 It is always much easier to collect this information beforehand than it is after the fact.